-- Article 107: simplified calculation of the risk mitigating effect for reinsurance arrangements or securitisation; - Article 111: simplified calculation of the risk mitigating effect; and - Article 112: simplified calculation of the risk adjusted value of collateral to take into account the economic effect of the collateral.
+- Article 107: simplified calculation of the risk mitigating effect for reinsurance arrangements or securitisation; and - Article 111: simplified calculation of the risk mitigating effect.

 These simplifications relate to the counterparty default risk module.

 No other simplifications are used by TRE in the calculation of the SCR.